 Did you know the Sherwood Forest really exists in the Nottinghamshire?
 It’s not just the setting for the classic story, The Adventures of Robin Hood by Howard Pyle.
 Here we explored the dioramas at the visitor’s centre and had a walk along the well-manicured path through the nature reserve.

 York is England’s most complete medieval city.
 We spent two days exploring a city once described by King George IV (Father to HRH Queen Elizabeth II) as, “the history of York is the history of England.”

 Pro Tip: There is a free city walking tour available in York.
-Unlike the other free city tours we have taken in which the guide worked for tips, our York guide didn’t accept gratuity.
-He spoke from the heart, as he clearly felt passionately about his city.
+Unlike the other free city tours, we have taken in which the guide worked for tips, our York guide didn’t accept gratuity.
+He spoke from the heart, as he clearly felt passionate about his city.

 Fountains and Rievaulx Abbeys